Rcjunq-dev/Rcjunq-dev/README.md

-• 👋 Oi, eu sou @Rcjunq-dev <br>
+• 👋 Oi, eu sou Rodrigo.
-• 🌱 Atualmente estou aprendendo HTML, CSS, JavaScript e Photoshop
+• 🌱 Atualmente estou aprendendo HTML, CSS, JavaScript e Photoshop.

 <!---
 Rcjunq-dev/Rcjunq-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.